 The VET sector is one of the most efficient and effective pathways for upskilling, and is also one of the most relevant avenues for young Australians wishing to pursue education or develop skills.

 Boosting skills by even 10% can have massive economic benefits, with the UK seeing an increase in their GDP of £163bn (or AUD$299bn) by upping their workforce skills.

 Better job prospects and increase in full time workers

 The number of higher education graduates not finding work in their field is so high that it is almost a cliche that your local barista will have a degree.
-There are simply too many students training for oversaturated occupations instead of going into industries that are suffering from a shortage of skilled workers, such as STEM and trades.
+There are simply too many students training for oversaturated occupations instead of going into industries that are suffering from a shortage of skilled workers.
 In fact, there are three times as many courses than occupations in the VET sector, with only one in three VET graduates working in the occupation they trained in, according to Claire Fields’ submission to the Review of the VET System.

 Increased labour productivity and wages

 Promotion of the VET sector also allows for greater labour productivity.
 According to TAFE Directors Australia, individuals with VET qualifications tend to receive higher wages than those with lower levels of education.
 This wage premium, so to speak, indicates the uptick in productivity from VET.
 In fact, their research shows that a woman previously completed year 12 is likely to be 10% more productive if she goes on to complete a Diploma.
 Consequently, her wage is also projected to be 10% higher than if she had not received a Diploma.